-Loss data collection: The Bank collect, categorise and analyse data on internal and relevant external operational risk events (with a P&L impact \geq €10,000) in a timely manner.
-Material operational risk events trigger clearly defined lessons learned and read-across analyses, which are performed in close collaboration between business partners, risk control and other infrastructure functions.
+Loss data collection: Data on internal and relevant external operational risk events (with a P&L impact ≥ €10,000) was independently validated in a timely manner.
+Material operational risk events trigger clearly defined lessons learned and read-across analyses, which are performed the 1st LoD in close collaboration between business partners, risk control and other infrastructure functions.
 Lessons learned reviews analyse the reasons for significant operational risk events, identify their root causes, and document appropriate remediation actions to reduce the likelihood of their reoccurrence.
 Read across reviews take the conclusions of the lessons learned process and seek to analyse whether similar risks and control weaknesses identified in a lessons learned review exist in other areas of the Bank, even if they have not yet resulted in problems.
 This allows preventative actions to be undertaken.
-DB Group further simplified the event management processes by integrating the review of external events into our scenario analysis framework and continued the development of a new, convenient to use, event management platform.
+In 2022, the self-developed application EMApp (Event Management Application) was introduced as a Group-wide loss event database for operational risk in order to record and process current loss events and to be able to take them into account in the OpRisk model.
+EMApp replaces dbIRS (Incident Reporting System), which has been previously used as a Group-wide loss event database.
+The historical data on loss events was migrated from dbIRS to EMApp, and its completeness and potential impacts on the OpRisk model were tested and document.